 - 1926 – United States GDP reaches $902.1 billion/

-- 1926 – Florida Real Estate Bubble bursts shaking American confidence in property and drives investors into stocks.
+- 1926 – Florida Real Estate Bubble bursts shaking American confidence in property investments, which drives investors into stocks.

-- November 1928 – Herbert Hoover (R-California) wins US Presidential Election by a wide margin showing popular faith in the free market and the US economy.
-Hoover’s election increases optimism and faith in the market fueling more speculation.
+- November 1928 – Herbert Hoover (R-California) wins the US Presidential Election by a wide margin showing popular faith in the free market and the US economy.
+Hoover’s election increases optimism and faith in the market, fueling more speculation.

 - 1929 – United States Gross Domestic Product reaches $977 billion.

 - March 1929 – US Stock Market drops by 10%.
 However, there is no panic, and the market rebounds.